I'm going to a Southeast Asia trip in a few days...I have a 24 hours layover in Shanghai.

 The Blue Mountain Hostel (https://www.google.com/search?q=blue+mountain+hostel+shanghai&rlz=1CDGOYI_enUS722US722&oq=blue+mountain+hostel&aqs=chrome.1.69i57j0l3.7678j0j9&hl=en-US&sourceid=chrome-mobile&ie=UTF-8#istate=lrl:iv&rlimm=7959886895096672780) is very clean for a hostel.
 The guests and staff are very nice and helpful.
 It's centrally located and a short walk from some very cheap street food and restaurants.
 A trip to SE Asia is not right until you have street food in every destination.
 The best dumpling place is right around the corner from the hostel.
 It's called Yang's Dumplings.
 Be very careful when you eat there as their noodle soups are extremely spicy and their soup dumplings are flaming hot.
 The hostel is also 3-4 blocks from East Nanjing Road, shanghai's main shopping street.
 If shopping is not your jam, which probably isn't, the hostel is close to the trains that can take you to the Bund, Temple of City Gods, and next to it is the Yu Garden.
 Tian Zi Fang is a network of alleyways where you can pop into gift shops to get all kinds of knick knacks and rest up at a cafe.
 If you still have time you can visit another Buddhist Temple, Jing'an Temple.
 If you're looking for the expat and/or party crowd, Xintiandi is pretty neat too.
-I hope this is helpful. about 2 years agoAnswered by Q via WorldNomads.com
+I hope this is helpful. over 2 years agoAnswered by Q via WorldNomads.com

 I have a 12 hour layover as well on Jan.
 7th- do you need a visa to explore for a few hours if you leave the airport?
 I arrive early in the morning and am trying to decide if I should leave or just hang out in the airport.
-I've read they have nice lounges where you can rent space to nap and such but would rather spend a few hours checking out the city if possible. about 1 year ago
+I've read they have nice lounges where you can rent space to nap and such but would rather spend a few hours checking out the city if possible. over 1 year ago